 SPANISH CHRISTMAS FESTIVALS

-Christmas season in Spain starts the 24th (Nochebuena) and ends the 6th (the day of Reyes Magos or Three Wise Men´s day).
+Christmas season in Spain starts on December 24 (Nochebuena) and ends on January 6 (the day of Reyes Magos or Three Wise Men’s day).
 During this time, most Spaniards have some days off from work and enjoy their time with their families and friends.

 The most important day is Nochebuena, when families get together for a big dinner.
 Then, families meet again on Navidad (Christmas day) and have a big lunch together.